Sensex falls 135 points, Nifty holds 15,700; banking, auto shares lead losses

 BSE mid cap and small cap indices rose 0.69 points and fell 119 points, respectively in trade today.

-Banking, auto and consumer durables shares led the losses with their BSE indices slipping 318 points, 226 ponts and 225 points, respectively.
+Banking, auto and consumer durables shares led the losses with their BSE indices slipping 318 points, 226 points and 225 points, respectively.

 On the other hand, metal stocks were the top gainers with BSE metal index surging 280 points to 20,110.